eopb/read_input/README.md

 ### Default values

-If the user presses enter before typing anything the program will return a default value when `.default()` is used.
+If the user presses enter before typing anything `.get()` will return a default value when `.default()` is used.
 Note the absence type annotations.
 Rust can infer the type by looking at the type of value used in `.default()`.

 ```rust
 let input = input_new().msg("Please input pi: ").default(3.141).get();